- Search The Registry

 *Johnny Shines was born on this date in 1915.
 He was a Black blues musician.

-Shines was from Frayser, Tennessee, one of the last of the original Delta blues-men who had traveled and performed with Robert Johnson and whose style, in large part, remained untouched by more modern blues sounds.
+Shines was from Frayser, Tennessee, one of the last of the original Delta blues-men who had traveled and performed with Robert Johnson and whose style largely remained untouched by more modern blues sounds.

-Over the years Shines was repeatedly asked to tell Johnson stories, play Johnson songs, and work out on guitar what only Johnson himself was capable of playing.
-Somewhat reluctantly, he became one of the carriers of the Johnson legacy, often having his own contributions to country blues overlooked in the process.
+Over the years, Shines was repeatedly asked to tell Johnson stories, play Johnson songs, and work out on guitar, which only Johnson himself could play.
+Somewhat reluctantly, he became one of the carriers of the Johnson legacy, often having his contributions to country blues overlooked in the process.